Tin Machine II: Critical reception

 Tin Machine II was met with mixed reviews from music critics on release.
 Adrian Deevoy of Q, in a review that asked "Are Tin Machine Crap?" on the cover, felt that the album does not "quite match up to their wonderfully overwrought but sadly under bought debut", while praising individual tracks such as "If There Was Something", "You Belong in Rock 'n' Roll" and "Shopping for Girls".
 In a more favourable review, Max Bell of Vox called the majority of the tracks "passable bordering on dull", concluding that it is "better than could have been expected".
 Wyman similarly called the album mediocre overall but praised certain tracks including "Goodbye Mr. Ed" and "You Belong in Rock n' Roll".
 He also recognised Tin Machine II as the "truer" collaboration for the band due to the more varied songwriting.

-Nevertheless, the album did receive some positive reviews.
+The album did receive some positive reviews.
 In Creem, Steve Appleford found Tin Machine II "a return to raw form" and called it "the best music Bowie's released since 1980's Scary Monsters".
 A reviewer for NME gave the album a thumbs up, while a Billboard writer approved of Padgham's work on "One Shot".
 Pareles praised the album, particularly Gabrels' guitar work, which he described as "two parts Robert Fripp, one part Eddie Van Halen and one part speeding ambulance".
 In the late 1990s, some critics have suggested that the album was "unjustly" harshly reviewed at the time of its release.
 This was echoed by Tony Horkins of International Musician magazine, who initially hypothesised that "maybe, like the rest of Bowie's career, it'll all make a lot more sense in a few years time".

-Indeed, in 2010 and again in 2015, Uncut placed the album on their list of 50 Great Lost Albums (their list of great albums not currently available for purchase), calling it "extraordinary".
+In 2010 and again in 2015, Uncut placed the album on their list of 50 Great Lost Albums (their list of great albums not currently available for purchase), calling it "extraordinary".
 In a retrospective review for AllMusic, Mark Allender considered Tin Machine II a "well-conceived and well-executed" album, lamenting that it had perhaps been released before radio listeners were ready to listen.
 He noted the improved production from their debut and highlighted "Amlapura", "Goodbye Mr. Ed", "Baby Universal" and "You Belong in Rock 'n' Roll" as standouts.
 Nevertheless, Ted Asregadoo of Ultimate Classic Rock found the album has "none of the anger, the immediacy, or the power of the debut album".
+In 2006, Q ranked Tin Machine II tenth in their list of the 50 worst albums ever.